selfcontained/flipflop/README.md

 +	`description` the description of your blog
 +	`keywords` array of keywords describing your blog, used for the `<meta name="keyword"/>` tag
 +	`authors` key/value object containing article authors' information.
 This is used to display information about an article's author on the associated article page.
 +	`articles` location of directory containing articles.
-This defaults to a location relative to your blog's directory.
+This defaults to a location relative to your blog's directory but can be absolute as well.
++	`domain` used for creating absolute paths for your blog's feed

 ##Write some articles